shiyam-sarker10/SMUCT-BookHub/README.md

 Feature:

 - Users can Add New books
-- User can search Books by -[bookName, Author Name , CategoryName]
+- User can search Books by -[bookName]
 - Users can see the details of a book like author name, book name, book published date, etc information

 More Feature may include in the upcoming future